All information is subject to change.

 Date and Location

-Rehearsal: Graduates should park in the underground garage below the Scope (marked 11 on this map).
+Rehearsal: Graduates should park in the underground garage below the Scope.
 Parking is free for graduates on Rehearsal Day only.
 Graduates must write EVMS on the back of your ticket upon exiting the garage.

 Commencement: Please be prepared to pay for parking on the day of Commencement.
-Graduates should park in the underground garage below the Scope (marked 11 on this map).
+Graduates should park in the underground garage below the Scope.
 Additional parking is available in the Brambleton lot across St. Paul’s Blvd. from the Scope.
 Parking is a flat fee of $5 (cash only).

 The City of Norfolk also provides abundant parking near Norfolk Scope.
 View parking map.